 Our guides are on hand to answer any questions you may have about the wildlife and their unique adaptations to the Antarctic environment.
 24-hour daylight allows us to adapt our schedule to the best weather and lighting for photography.
 While our guides are happy to accommodate individual requests, keep in mind this is a group activity and we may not always be able to offer 1 to 1 guiding.
 Please discuss your wishes with the guides in advance so they can tailor the camp schedule to include meals and sleep for everyone.

-We can provide a list of local tour operators if you wish to explore southern Chile before you return home.
+We can make arrangements for you if you wish to explore southern Chile before you return home.]